cph/ilc/README.md

 define('WP_CONTENT_URL', 'http://' . $_SERVER['SERVER_NAME'] . '/wp-content');
 ```

-And finally, if you’re not using the a default theme, and want to specify the one WordPress should use instead:
+If you’re not using the a default theme, and want to specify the one WordPress should use instead:

 ```
 define('WP_DEFAULT_THEME', 'mytheme');